googlefonts/variable-components-in-ufo/README.md

 The order of operations is significant.

-Example Python code implementing this is included here: [compose_transform.py](compose_transform.py) This code also includes a method to decompose an Affine transform into decomposed parameters.
+Example Python code implementing this is included here: [compose_transform.py](compose_transform.py).
+The example code also includes a method for decomposing an Affine transform into decomposed parameters.

 ### Missing Axis values